MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   * The operating system can't boot correctly
   * Some boot time event needs user input

-You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.

 ### Error: Parameter set cannot be resolved

 **Error message:**